nodejs/build/doc/meetings/build-wg-meeting-2017-09-13.md

   - George: Anything that can run an ssh server is fine, we've got it working on Windows, z/OS etc.
 - Rod: Is there a backup in case this goes wrong?
   - George: We have another root user that isn't managed by Keybox, so if it goes wrong we can still use that user to log on.
   - Gibson: Still sounds like it'd be better than our current setup.
   - Rod: Most of our machines can be reprovisioned if there's a problem.
 - Gibson: Can you backup the config?
-  - It has a set of config files you can just backup.
+  - George: It has a set of config files you can just backup.
 - Rod: How does it handle more complex setups, e.g. jump boxes?
   - George: It doesn't as yet, but the devs are open to improvements (and it's OSS).